-- The glossy, rubbery sections are made of hypalon, a water-resistant material that feels similar to tarpaulin but has a better texture.
+- The glossy, rubbery sections are made of Hypalon, a water-resistant material that feels similar to tarpaulin but has a better texture.

 - DWR has been applied to the whole bag for further weather protection.

-- The zippers are YKK water-resistant zippers, and many of them have their own zipper garages or are covered with flaps for further weather protection and security.
+- The zippers are YKK water-resistant zippers, and many of them have their zipper garages or are covered with flaps for further weather protection and security.

 Overall, the components in this bundle have left us very pleased.
-Everything comes together well, and there are some good options all around.
+Everything comes together well, and there are some excellent options all around.
 We’re also taken aback by the abundance of high-quality products available at such a cheap cost.

 Components from Outside